AdaCore/gnatcoverage/qualification/qm/plans/Software_Configuration_Management_Recommendations/content.rst

 Official baselines are generated for customer-specific deliveries aimed at a precise operational environment and software level.
-Once the configuration management branch dedicated to such deliveries is setup, a complete testsuite run is performed in the corresponding qualification environment.
+Once the configuration management branch dedicated to such deliveries is set up, a complete testsuite run is performed in the corresponding qualification environment.
 A kit version number is then assigned and the qualification data documents are produced.
 The resulting set of documents is packaged as a zip file which materializes